holser/openstack-summit-paris-2014/markdown/01-Intro.md

 1. Simultaneous failure of several components
 2. Force majeure and natural disasters
 3. Non-common failure events (poweroff, kernel panic, network partitioning)
-4. Physical destruction of the hardware (hammers, bombs, zombies)
+4. Physical destruction of the hardware (hammers, bombs and zombies of course)